spryker/docker-sdk/docs/05-accessing-private-repositories.md

 To learn about Composer authentication variables, see [COMPOSER_AUTH](https://getcomposer.org/doc/03-cli.md#composer-auth) and [Custom token authentication](https://getcomposer.org/doc/articles/authentication-for-private-packages.md#custom-token-authentication)

-3. Enable the environment variable:
+3. Enable the environment variable using one of the following options:

 * Export the environment variable taking Bash escaping rules into consideration:
 ```bash